Drs Datta, Fisken & McGillCardonald Medical Centre1831 Paisley Road WestGlasgow, G52 3SSTel: 0141 892 2548

-The practice offers late appointments for workers on Tuesday from 5.30pm – 7.00pm.
+The practice offers late appointments for workers on Mondays and early appointments on Wednesdays.
 Please contact reception for further information.

 If you need advice during these times you should call NHS 24 on